 Director Brian Herzlinger does a great job crafting the story together.
-He brings in some great comedy and some very witty dialogue.
-The cast does an excellent job in acting out their roles.
-I will admit, it is very good, but it feels like a television film.
-That being said, it is a great film for the whole family that promotes excellent and godly values.
+He brings in some great comedy with some very witty dialogue.
+The movie is a bit cheesy, but I still found it more entertaining than usual for a low budget Christian comedy.
+The cast does an adequate job in acting out their roles.
+I will admit, it is entertaining, but it feels like a television film.
+That being said, it is a fun film for the whole family that promotes godly values.

 PARENTAL CONCERNS: Mild thematic elements

 Be sure to like and share!
 Don’t forget to subscribe for more entertainment and pop culture articles like this one!
 Also, check out my review of the graphic novel X-Men Schism.